mikaela0ng/readme/README.md

    - To connect the node:
       - Click node
       - Copy and paste in specified node the command given (run from agent command line, with the secret stored in a file).
-         - It will run on foreground.
+         - Please do note that it will run on foreground.
 - Creating the Pipeline
    - Create Pipeline, name it “----”
    - Under Build Trigger, tick “Github hook trigger for GITScm polling”